Matthew D. Green

 A Few Thoughts on Cryptographic Engineering.
 Started as a lazy man's attempt to write a book on practical crypto topics, this has gradually taken on a life of its own.

 "Fluid MPC: Secure Multiparty Computation with Dynamic Participants".
-A. R. Choudhuri, A. Goel, M. Green, A. Jain, G. Kaptchuk To appear in CRYPTO 2021. (ePrint PDF)
+A. R. Choudhuri, A. Goel, M. Green, A. Jain, G. Kaptchuk In CRYPTO 2021. (ePrint PDF)

 "Fuzzy Message Detection".
 G. Beck, J. Len, I. Miers, M. Green To appear in ACM CCS 2021. (ePrint PDF)

 "Meteor: Cryptographically Secure Steganography for Realistic Distributions".
-G. Kaptchuk, T. Jois, M. Green, A. Rubin To appear in ACM CCS 2021. (ePrint PDF)
+G. Kaptchuk, T. Jois, M. Green, A. Rubin In ACM CCS 2021. (ePrint PDF)

 "Abuse-Resistant Law Enforcement Access Systems".
 M. Green, G. Kaptchuk, G. van Laer To appear in EUROCRYPT 2021. (ePrint PDF)